GoloByte/BookService/README.md

 # BookService

-Prototyping and use Features of Java Spring and related frameworks
+Prototyping and example use Features of Java Spring, related frameworks and docker deployment

 - rest controller : class Controller
   - validation of dto in controller level